Morse-Bott cohomology from homological perturbation theory: Orientations and Local Systems

 where the map $f$ in the first columns of both digram is defined in a similar way to \eqref{eqn:localcon}. \end{enumerate} \end{definition}

-The following Propositions follows from a similar argument in the proof of Proposition \ref{prop:localsys}. \begin{proposition} Let $\cC$ and $\cD$ be two flow categories with orientation structures.
-Assume $\fH$ is a flow morphism with compatible orientation structure.
-If $\cC$ and $\cD$ are given local systems using Proposition \ref{prop:localsys}, then $\fH$ has a compatible local system. \end{proposition} \begin{remark} If $\fH$ is only a flow premorphism from $\cC$ to $\cD$ with compatible orientation structure, then $\fH$ can be given a compatible system. \end{remark} \begin{proposition} Let $\cC, \cD$ be two flow categories with orientation structures and $\fH, \fH$ two flow premorphism with compatible orientation structures.
-Assume $\sK$ is a flow morphism with compatible orientation structure.
-If $\cC, \cD$ are given local systems using Proposition \ref{prop:localsys} and $\fH, \fF$ are given local systems using Remark \ref{rmk:localpre}, then $\sK$ has a compatible local system. \end{proposition}
+Propositions below follow from arguments similar to the proof of Proposition \ref{prop:localsys}. \begin{proposition} Let $\cC$ and $\cD$ be two flow categories with orientation structures.
+Assume $\fH$ is a flow morphism with compatible orientation structures.
+If $\cC$ and $\cD$ are given local systems using Proposition \ref{prop:localsys}, then $\fH$ has a compatible local system.
+If $\fH$ is only a flow premorphism from $\cC$ to $\cD$ with compatible orientation structure, then $\fH$ can be given a compatible local system. \end{proposition}

+\begin{proposition} Let $\cC, \cD$ be two flow categories with orientation structures and $\fH, \fF$ two flow premorphism with compatible orientation structures.
+Assume $\sY$ is a flow morphism with compatible orientation structures.
+If $\cC, \cD$ are given local systems using Proposition \ref{prop:localsys} and $\fH, \fF$ are given local systems using Proposition \ref{prop:localmor}, then $\sY$ has a compatible local system. \end{proposition}

-\subsubsection{De Rham theory with local systems}
+\subsubsection{de Rham theory with local systems}

 To generalize the construction of the minimal Morse-Bott cochain complex to flow categories with local systems, we first recall the de Rham theory with local systems \cite[\S 7]{bott2013differential}.
-Let $M$ be manifold and $o$ a line bundle over $M$.
-The de Rham complex $\Omega^*(M,o)$ with local system $o$ is defined as sections of $\wedge T^*M \otimes_{\Z_2} o$.
-The usual exterior differential lifts to $\Omega^*(M,o)$ to a differential, which is still denoted by $\rd$.
+Let $M$ be manifold and $o$ a local system over $M$.
+The de Rham complex $\Omega^*(M,o)$ with local system $o$ is defined as sections of $\wedge T^*M \otimes_{\Z/2} o$.
+The usual exterior differential lifts to a differential on $\Omega^*(M,o)$ to a differential, which is still denoted by $\rd$.
 The associated cohomology is denoted by $H^*(M,o)$.
-Wedge product defines a map
+The wedge product defines a bilinear map

 which induces a map on cohomology.
-Using local systems, the integration is well defined for forms in $\Omega^*(M,\det M)$ without assuming $M$ is oriented.
+Using local systems, the integration is well-defined for forms in $\Omega^*(M,\det M)$ without assuming $M$ is oriented.
 Moreover, we have the following form of Stokes's theorem

 where $i:\Omega^*(M,\det M) \to \Omega^*(\partial M, \det \partial M)$ is defined by the restriction map and the isomorphism $\det M|_{\partial M} \to \det \partial M$ induced by the isomorphism $\underline{\R}_{out}\oplus T\partial M = T M$.